LauMartinez-Code/LauMartinez-Code/README.md

 [![My GitHub Gist](https://img.shields.io/github/followers/LauMartinez-Code?label=GitHub%20Gist&style=social)](https://gist.github.com/LauMartinez-Code)

 I'm Lautaro, Front-end Developer and technology enthusiast from Argentina.
-I am starting my career as a developer in a professional way since 2020, but I have knowledge and experiences in projects for 2 years.
+I started my career as a developer in a professional way amid the Covid-19 pandemic in 2020.
+Today, I’m responsible for creating and implementing web designs and user interfaces, developing cross-browser and cross-platform compatible solutions, collaborating with team members to establish objectives and design more functional and responsive websites.
+I'm always excited for new challenges, bringing my development experience and knowledge, as well as strong problem-solving skills and attention to detail.

 Please feel free to clone projects, raise issues and submit PRs if you think something could be better.

 ### :sparkles:  Seeking knowledge all the time

-- 🌱 I’m currently learning Web technologies to  to become a Full Stack Developer 🤓
+- 🌱 I’m currently learning Web technologies to become a Full Stack Developer 🤓
 - 💬 Ask me anything <a href="https://github.com/LauMartinez-Code/LauMartinez-Code/issues/new"><b>here</b></a> or <a href="mailto:laumartinez.exe@gmail.com"><b>email me</b></a>